-- Paths to Progress is a transportation improvement program to restore and enhance more than 60 roadway segments in Orleans and Jefferson Parishes.
+- Paths to Progress is a transportation improvement program to restore and enhance nearly 70 roadway segments in Orleans and Jefferson Parishes.

 - With a combined investment of over $90 million, Paths to Progress is a coordinated effort between the Federal Highway Administration, Louisiana Department of Transportation and Development, New Orleans Regional Planning Commission, City of New Orleans, Parish of Jefferson and City of Kenner.